quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 ---

 #### Challenges in Off-policy Learning
-Background context: In off-policy learning, we seek to learn a value function for a target policy \(\pi\), given data due to a different behavior policy \(b\).
+Background context: In off-policy learning, we seek to learn a value function for a target policy $\pi $, given data due to a different behavior policy $ b$.
 There are two main parts to the challenge: one that arises in the tabular case and another only with function approximation.
 The first part concerns the target of updates, while the second involves the distribution of those updates.
 :p What are the two main challenges in off-policy learning?
 ??x
 The two main challenges in off-policy learning are: